iamnottheway/WeX/README.md

 # WeX : A python weather extractor :earth_americas::sun_with_face::cloud:

-*Have you ever wanted to know, the current weather of a place, from a city name in a string?
+Have you ever wanted to know, the current weather of a place, from a city name in a string?
 I guess you have thought of it some time in your life. :umbrella: :sunny: :snowman:

 Well, WeX does that for you :)

-WeX reads a string and looks for a city name, then it gives the current weather conditions of the city.*
+WeX reads a string and looks for a city name, then it gives the current weather conditions of the city.

-This works with python3, I haven't tried it with python2

 ## Documentation will be added :page_facing_up::bell::book::computer::computer: